python-cffi/cffi/doc/source/using.rst

 offset within the struct of the given field.
 Corresponds to ``offsetof()`` in C.

-.. versionchanged:: 0.9
+*New in version 0.9:*
 You can give several field names in case of nested structures.
 You can also give numeric values which correspond to array items, in case of a pointer or array type.
 For example, ``ffi.offsetof("int[5]", 2)`` is equal to the size of two integers, as is ``ffi.offsetof("int *", 2)``.

 **ffi.getctype("C type" or <ctype>, extra="")**: return the string